 The Post-9/11 Veterans Educational Assistance Act of 2008, also known as the Post-9/11 GI Bill, took effect on August 1, 2009.
-The formula used for calculating benefits under this program is differs from the set rate used by the MGIB-AD, MGIB-SR and REAP programs.
-Instead, the maximum benefit is linked to each individual's "subsistence, tuition, fees, and other educational costs" while participating in an approved program of education.
-In general, reservists who have been activated since September 11, 2001, will receive a significantly greater benefit under the Post-9/11 GI Bill than under MGIB-SR, MGIB-AD, or REAP.
+118 The formula used for calculating benefits under this program differs from the set rate used by the MGIB-AD, MGIB-SR, and REAP programs.
+Instead, the maximum core or base benefit is linked to each individual's "subsistence, tuition, fees, and other educational costs" while participating in an approved program of education.
+119 In general, reservists who have been activated since September 11, 2001, will receive a significantly greater benefit under the Post-9/11 GI Bill than under MGIB-AD or MGIB-SR.